eLvErDe/check_dcdiag/README.md

 It is highly inspired from [check \_ad.vbs](https://exchange.nagios.org/directory/Plugins/Operating-Systems/Windows/Active-Directory-(AD)-Check/details) but fully rewritten using PowerShell to provide cleaner code and allow passing additional arguments.

-**Only tested on Windows Server 2019 English, most likely works on other version, most unlikely works on different version**
+**Only tested on Windows Server 2019 English, most likely works on other version, most unlikely works on different language**

 # Features